As Seen OnAward-Winng Representation

 Drug Crime Attorneys Serving Fort Worth, Denton, Austin, Waco & Allen

-Are you facing charges for possession of marijuana in Collin County?
+Are you facing charges for possession of marijuana in Dallas?
 If yes, you're going to want an experienced and hard-hitting defense attorney fighting in your corner.
-At The Law Offices of Deandra M. Grant, PC, we fight aggressively to get our clients' charges reduced if not dropped wherever possible.
+At Deandra Grant Law, we fight aggressively to get our clients' charges reduced if not dropped wherever possible.

-Collin County marijuana attorney, Deandra M. Grant has achieved some of the highest accolades in the field of criminal law.
+Dallas marijuana possession defense attorney, Deandra M. Grant has achieved some of the highest accolades in the field of criminal law, including:

 With credentials such as these, you can have peace of mind knowing that your marijuana possession case is in very good hands.